 Potted blackberry and loganberry canes will also grow best if given support; place the pot up against a trellis or fence, or plant a few sturdy stakes into the soil of the pot.

 Blackberries and loganberries fruit on two-year-old wood, so always keep this in mind when pruning - you don’t want to prune all your fruit away!
 The best time to prune your berry bush is in winter when the plant is dormant.

 Every year, choose the strongest looking canes and tie them to the trellis, which will provide them with the support they need and keep fruiting canes off the ground.
 Cut out weaker and damaged canes to keep the bush from getting overcrowded.

 Try to keep one-year-old growth and two-year-old growth separated to make picking and pruning a simpler job.
 For example, you could tie all new growth to the higher wires of the trellis one year, and lower wires the next year.

 After canes have finished fruiting, cut them out completely, right down to the ground,

 As soon as the fruit begins to appear on your berry bush, it would be a good idea to invest in a fruit cage or fruit netting to deter birds, who will happily devour all your lovely fruit if you let them!
 Raspberries and loganberries will be ready in July and August, while blackberries will be ready for picking in late August and September.

 Berries are lovely versatile fruit that delicious for everything from baking into cakes and pies to eating fresh and making into sweet and sour jams.
-Some great recipes for cooking with fruit can be found here.

 All these berry plants are deciduous and will go into dormancy over winter and lose all their leaves - this is normal!